Anthony Eisley: Early career

 His first on-screen role was as a military policeman in the 1952 movie Fearless Fagan.
 In 1953, he made his first appearance on television.
 In 1958, he was cast in the episode "The Trial" of the American Civil War drama Gray Ghost with Tod Andrews.
 In 1957, Eisley played Joe Foss in the episode "Jose Foss, Devilbird" of the military television series Navy Log.
 Eisley was in the 1959 Roger Corman film The Wasp Woman, which he described as "a hell of a lot of fun".

 Eisley's big break was being discovered in a Pasadena production of Who Was That Lady?, where he was signed to a contract with Warner Bros.
-In the days of Tab, Ty, and Rock, Warner Bros. did not want a leading man with the name of "Fred" so they changed his first name to "Anthony".
+In the days of Tab Hunter, Ty Hardin, and Rock Hudson, Warner Bros. apparently did not want a leading man with the name of "Fred" so the studio changed his first name to "Anthony".
 In 1959, Eisley played Carter Henry (as Fred Eisley), The Young Philadelphians (1959).

 Hawaiian Eye

-Eisley is best known for his 1959–1963 starring role as detective Tracy Steele in the television series Hawaiian Eye.
+Eisley won the starring role as detective Tracy Steele in the 1959–1963 television series Hawaiian Eye.
 After scouts saw him in the 1959 play Who Was That Lady?, Warner Bros. signed him to a contract.
 Eisley changed his name from Fred to Anthony at the request of the studio.
-Anthony had thought he would play a comedian but Warner Brothers Television placed him in a suave private eye role in Hawaiian Eye.
+Eisley had thought he would play a comedian but Warner Brothers Television placed him in a suave private eye role in Hawaiian Eye.
 Eisley left after the third season to be replaced by Troy Donahue as a hotel social director, Philip Barton.
-In the two previous seasons, Donahue had portrayed the detective Sandy Winfield, II, on another ABC/WB series, Surfside 6, set on a houseboat in Miami Beach.
+In the two previous seasons, Donahue had portrayed the detective Sandy Winfield II, on another ABC/WB series, Surfside 6, set on a houseboat in Miami Beach.
 Donahue was eleven years Eisley's junior.

 When a Los Angeles Times television critic attacked Hawaiian Eye, Eisley penned a reply that was printed in the critic's column on December 7, 1960: "I too would like to see more food for thought on television.
 I have children whose viewpoints will be largely affected in certain areas by their many hours gazing at the one-eyed monster.
 But our world is solemn enough as it is.
 I'd hate to limit them -- or myself -- to a leisure-time diet devoid of laughter, adventure and romance."

 During his Warner Brothers period, Eisley appeared in one episode of Jack Webb's Pete Kelly's Blues (1959) and in Portrait of a Mobster (1961).